thauska/topi-test/web/README.md

 ## Tests

-To run the test suite, first install the dependencies, then run `test`:
+To run the test suite, first install the dependencies, then run `test:unit`:

 ```sh
 # Using Yarn
 yarn test:unit
 ```
----

 ## Dependencies